Why Bridge Grades?

 If you eat at a restaurant with a C sanitation grade and get sick, well that’s on you.
 Same goes for voting.
 Similarly, when we vote in politicians with terrible Bridge Grades (C or F), and they don’t get anything done, well that’s on us.

-The Bridge Grade blends objective data sources (publicly available) and uses a transparent calculation (anyone can see how it works) to produce the letter grade for each candidate.
+Bridge Grades blends objective data sources (publicly available) and uses a transparent calculation (anyone can see how it works) to produce the letter grade for each candidate.

-Bridge Grade utilizes an existing, neutral, and observable non-partisan scorecard as the foundation of the Bridge Grade — augmented with multiple additional publicly available data sources over time.
+Bridge Grades utilizes an existing, neutral, and observable non-partisan scorecard as the foundation of the Bridge Grade — augmented with multiple additional publicly available data sources over time.

-Browse the full list of Congressional Bridge Grades.
+Browse the full list of Congressional Bridge Grades from 2024.

 Using the numerical calculations above, utilizing statistical (objective) grade boundaries to remove grading subjectivity, we can identify bridgers from dividers.